atomone-hub/atomone/x/gov/README.md

 currently supports:

 * **Proposal submission:** Users can submit proposals with a deposit.
 Once the minimum deposit is reached, the proposal enters voting period.
 The minimum deposit can be reached by collecting deposits from different users (including proposer) within deposit period.
-* **Vote:** Participants can vote on proposals that reached MinDeposit and entered voting period.
+* **Vote:** Participants can vote on proposals that reached `MinDeposit` and entered voting period.
-* **Inheritance and penalties:** Delegators inherit their validator's vote if they don't vote themselves.
 * **Claiming deposit:** Users that deposited on proposals can recover their deposits if the proposal was accepted or rejected.
-If the proposal was vetoed, or never entered voting period (minimum deposit not reached within deposit period), the deposit is burned.
+If the proposal never entered voting period (minimum deposit not reached within deposit period), the deposit is burned.

 This module is in use in [AtomOne](https://github.com/atomone-hub/atomone)).
 Features that may be added in the future are described in [Future Improvements](#future-improvements).

 ## Contents

-The following specification uses *ATOM* as the native staking token.
-The module can be adapted to any Proof-Of-Stake blockchain by replacing *ATOM* with the native staking token of the chain.
+The following specification uses *ATONE* as the native staking token.
+The module can be adapted to any Proof-Of-Stake blockchain by replacing *ATONE* with the native staking token of the chain.